ArsenArsen/KShare/README.md

 * Qt 5 GUI
 * Qt 5 Network
 * [QHotkey](https://github.com/Skycoder42/QHotkey)
+* From the above, we are required to have Qt 5 x11extras on Linux.

 Despite the name implying so, this project does not depend on the KDE API at all.